maphew/zadam-trilium-wiki/Themes.md

 ## Styling the tree

 If you want to give some specific notes special styling in the tree, you can give them `cssClass` [[label|attributes]] which is then put into the node representing given note in the tree.

+There's also an `iconClass` using which you can define custom icons for notes in the tree - you can either use supplied ones from [boxicons](https://boxicons.com/) (e.g. `bx bx-home`) or you can define your own CSS classes.

+`iconClass` and `cssClass` are especially powerful when used with [[template]].

 You can also create specific styling for given note types (and mime types).
 For example, file note containing PNG image will have these classes in the tree: `type-image mime-image-png`.